Last Updated on 1 year by Francesca Egay

-For example, analyzing your site or a competitor’s will reveal to your an overview of its SEO performance.
+For example, analyzing your site or a competitor’s will reveal an overview of its SEO performance.

 If you are analyzing your site, you can see the SEO areas you are weak at and plan a way to improve them.

-The Website Analyzer is also a great lead generation tool if you are offering SEO services through your blog.
-If a potential client sent his site for you to analyze, you can send a white label SEO report to him.
+The Website Analyzer is also a great lead generation tool if you offer SEO services through your blog.
+For example, if a potential client sent his site for you to analyze, you could send a white-label SEO report to him.

 You must first set up a template that will be included in the report.